-Services provided by restricted EMIs
+Services provided by small EMIs

 - provide the same payment services as Payment Institutions (PI) in Lithuania except for payment initiation services and account information services;

-- issue and redeem e-money as well as allow clients to hold funds (converted to e-money) on e-money account (e-wallet) until clients redeem electronic money/use funds for payments.
+- issue and redeem e-money as well as allow clients to hold funds (converted to e-money) on an e-money account (e-wallet) until clients redeem electronic money/use funds for payments.

 There are more peculiarities of EMIs licenses for a limited activity that must be acknowledged.
-You should note that unlike for small EMIs in the UK, there is neither initial capital nor ongoing own capital requirements for institutions with Lithuania E-money License for a restricted activity.
+You should note that unlike for small EMIs in the UK, there is neither initial capital nor ongoing own capital requirements for institutions with E-money License Lithuania for a restricted activity.
 Furthermore, unlike fully licensed EMIs, companies with small Electronic Money Institution License Lithuania are not subject to provisions of Articles 24 and 25 of the Law of the Republic of Lithuania on Banks.